 5.30pm: A walk in the park

-After that divine midday treat, walk it all off and spend some time exploring Singapore’s green spaces to see a stunning array of flora and escape from the urban jungle.
+After that divine midday treat, escape from the urban jungle and spend some time exploring Singapore’s green spaces with their stunning array of flora and fauna.

 Gardens by the Bay is a marvellous 101-hectare garden that comprises three waterfront gardens: Bay South Garden, Bay East Garden, and Bay Central Garden.

-One of its most prominent features is the Supertrees––futuristic-looking vertical gardens between nine and 16 storeys tall that house highlights like the 128-metre long aerial walkway that links up two of the Supertrees, giving you unbeatable views of the city.
+One of its most prominent features is the Supertrees—futuristic-looking vertical gardens between nine and 16 storeys tall, housing a 128-metre-long aerial walkway linking up two of the Supertrees that give you an unbeatable view of the city.
 You’ll also find the world's tallest indoor waterfall in the Cloud Forest.

-End the evening with a bang and enjoy a sumptuous dinner (and heady cocktails) with a view.
+End the evening with a sumptuous dinner, heady cocktails, and a stunning view.